-It shall be the policy of the Plano Police Department to only use thermal imaging devices as directed by departmental policy and state and federal law.
-Equipment will only be utilized by personnel trained in its use and in applications acceptable by the Department.
+It is the policy of the Meridian Township Police Department to only use thermal imaging devices as directed by Departmental policy and State and Federal law.
+Equipment will only be utilized by personnel trained in its use and acceptable applications by the Department.